xtendui/xtendui/src/gatsby/markdown/components/scroll/other.md

 ## Block

-You can block the scroll animations with the class `.scroll-block`.
+You can block the scroll animations with the class `.xt-block`.
 Add also the class `.fade` to have them enabled.

 If you want to block them with fade in or out use the events `on.trigger.xt` or `off.trigger.xt`.